dbt-labs/docs.getdbt.com/website/blog/2022-10-18-how-to-design-metrics.md

 ---
-title: "How to design metrics: deciding what to model in the modeling layer vs the semantic layer"
+title: "How to design metrics: deciding which logic lives in the modeling layer vs the semantic layer"
-description: "placeholder"
+description: "The introduction of the dbt Semantic Layer expands what users can do with dbt but introduces a familiar debate on what logic lives where.
+Read along as the dbt-labs team talks about best practices through the lens of two different examples!"
 slug: how-to-design-metrics

 authors: [callum_mccann]